Correlations of multiplicative functions in function fields

 \textbf{Remarks.}

-\begin{itemize} \item The long sum $\sum_{G\in \mc{M}_N}f(G)$ appearing in Theorem \ref{thm_mr_real} is very well-understood, as in the integer setting.
-This is thanks to a version of Hal\'asz' theorem over function fields, established by Granville, Harper and Soundararajan \cite{GrHaSoFF}.
+\begin{itemize} \item The long sum $\sum_{G\in \mc{M}_N}f(G)$ appearing in Theorem~\ref{thm_mr_real} is very well-understood, as in the integer setting.
+This is thanks to a version of Hal\'asz's theorem over function fields, established by Granville, Harper and Soundararajan~\cite{GrHaSoFF}.

+\item The savings $(\log H)/H$ obtained is of the same quality as the $h$-dependence found in~\cite[Theorems 1-2]{mr-annals} (replacing $H$ by $\log h$ there).
+This term arises from a sieve-theoretic bound that allows us to restrict the support of the intervening sums in our analysis to polynomials $G$ having prime factors with degrees in specified intervals, depending on $H$ (see Lemma~\ref{RestricToS} below).
+This term is not expected to be optimal in general, and standard ``square-root cancellation'' heuristics for sufficiently pseudo-random multiplicative functions (such as the Liouville function $\lambda \colon \mc{M} \ra \{-1,1\}$, the completely multiplicative function defined at all prime polynomials $P$ by $\lambda(P) = -1$) suggests a bound of the shape $q^{-H(1/2-\e)}$.
+In this connection it is worth noting that in the integer setting, Chinis~\cite[Theorem 1.2]{Chi} has shown that, assuming the Riemann Hypothesis, the short sums $h^{-1}\sum_{x < n \leq x+h} \lambda(n)$ of the Liouville function $\lambda$ exhibit a corresponding error term of the quality $h^{-1/2+\e}$ in mean square whenever $h \geq (\log X)^{A}$ with $A = A(\e) > 0$.
+It might be interesting to pursue a similar result in the $\mb{F}_q[t]$ setting.

-\item Note that, interestingly, a low-characteristic issue emerges in the Matom\"aki--Radziwi\l{}\l{} theorem: in $\mathbb{F}_2[t]$, for instance, a non-principal real Dirichlet character can indeed have different mean values on short and long intervals.
-This is the reason why we have stated the cases of $q$ odd and even separately in Theorem \ref{thm_mr_real}.
-Functions of the form $\chi_1^{\ast}$, where $\chi_1$ is a character modulo a power of $t$, are examples of \emph{short interval characters}; see Definition \ref{defn3} below, as well as Subsections \ref{sec_involution} and \ref{HayesSubSec} for further details relating to the transformation $\chi_1\mapsto \chi_1^{\ast}$.
+\item Note that, interestingly, a low-characteristic issue emerges in the Matom\"aki--Radziwi\l{}\l{} theorem: in $\mathbb{F}_2[t]$, for instance, a real-valued multiplicative function can indeed have different mean values on short and long intervals.
+This is the reason why we have stated the cases of $q$ odd and even separately in Theorem~\ref{thm_mr_real}.
+Functions of the form $\chi_1^{\ast}$, where $\chi_1$ is a character modulo a power of $t$, are examples of \emph{short interval characters}; see Definition~\ref{defn3} below, as well as Subsections~\ref{sec_involution} and~\ref{HayesSubSec} for further details relating to the transformation $\chi_1\mapsto \chi_1^{\ast}$.